pippim/pippim.github.io/programs/mserve.md

 > *NOTES:*
 >
-> - System panels and windows can intentionally have negative x and y coordinates.
+- System panels and windows can intentionally have negative x and y coordinates.
 These are not touched by mserve.
 >
+> - All invisible application windows are moved into visible area.
+>
-> - mserve picks the closest monitor to move a window to.
+> - mserve picks the closest monitor to move an invisible window to.
+>
+> - The program; `xdotool`, is used to move invisible windows.
 >
 > - Output in console and information centre will show:
 >